-Launched in 2018, NVIDIA's[®] Turing[TM] GPU Architecture ushered in the future of 3D graphics and GPUaccelerated computing.
+Launched in 2018, NVIDIA's® TuringTM GPU Architecture ushered in the future of 3D graphics and GPU-accelerated computing.
 Turing provided major advances in efficiency and performance for PC gaming, professional graphics applications, and deep learning inferencing.
-Using new hardware-based accelerators, Turing fused rasterization, real-time ray tracing, AI, and simulation to enable incredible realism in professional content creation software, cinematic-quality interactive experiences, and PC games.
-Two years later in 2020, the NVIDIA Ampere architecture incorporated more powerful RT Cores and Tensor Cores, along with a novel SM structure that offered 2x FP32 performance, clock-for-clock, compared to Turing GPUs.
+Using new hardware-based accelerators, Turing fused rasterization, real-time ray tracing, AI, and simulation to enable incredible realism in PC games, and cinematic-quality interactive experiences.
+Two years later in 2020, the NVIDIA® Ampere architecture incorporated more powerful RT Cores and Tensor Cores, along with a novel SM structure that offered 2x FP32 performance, clock-for-clock, compared to Turing GPUs.
 These innovations allowed the Ampere architecture to run up to 1.7x faster than Turing in traditional raster graphics, and up to 2x faster in ray tracing.

 The new NVIDIA Ada Lovelace GPU architecture, named after mathematician Ada Lovelace, who is often regarded as the world's first computer programmer1, raises the bar far above Turing and Ampere GPUs.
 While improvements in the silicon manufacturing process have slowed, modern computer graphics have seen an exponential rise in complexity.
 Increases in geometric complexity and innovations in lighting have resulted in graphics that look more lifelike than ever before.
+Battlefield V was the first title to take advantage of NVIDIA's hybrid rendering ray tracing approach, requiring 39 ray tracing operations per pixel to calculate the lighting effects in a typical scene.
+Four years later, Cyberpunk 2077 running with its new RT: Overdrive Mode pushes over 600 ray tracing calculations per pixel.
+To generate environments with this level of complexity at high frame rates, Ada is up to 2x faster in rasterized games, and up to 4x faster in ray-traced games than the prior NVIDIA Ampere GPU architecture.